-\Cognates are "electives with a purpose" that are chosen in consultation with the student advisor and are designed to enhance the depth of understanding in the focus area of the student's program of scholarly inquiry, or support the career and professional goals of the student.
+\Cognates are electives with a purpose that are designed to enhance depth of understanding in the focus area of the student's program of scholarly inquiry, or support the career and professional goals of the student.
 Cognates might support in depth study of a subject area of research, research methodology, or a particular professional role the student may seek, such as leadership or education.
 Students are required to select two 3 credit courses.
 At least one of the two courses must be taken outside of the School of Nursing.